-We will get your express opt-in consent before we share your personal data with any company outside Priscilla Bacon Hospice for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside the Priscilla Bacon Hospice Charity for marketing purposes.
 You can ask us or third parties to stop sending you marketing messages at any time by contacting us or them.

 Change of purpose